0xCD4/0xCD4/README.md

 # Hey! 👋

-I am an **Exploit Developer** and **Low-Level Hacker**, passionate about system internals, low-level programming, and mobile security.
-My focus is on crafting innovative solutions and pushing the boundaries of system exploitation.
+I am a **Exploit Developer** and **Low-Level Hacker** who loves working with how systems function, low-level code, and mobile security.
+I aim to create new methods and expand the limits of system use.

 ⚡ **Current Focus:**
 - Exploit development and reverse engineering